10 Things You Should Know About Andrew Johnson

 He was on the hit list of the conspirators who killed Lincoln

 Upon the assassination of President Lincoln in April, 1865, Andrew Johnson was catapulted to the office of the presidency.
-It was later revealed that the very conspirators who killed Lincoln intended killing Johnson as well.
+It was later revealed that the John Wilkes Booth-led team of conspirators who killed Lincoln intended killing Johnson as well.
 George Atzerodt, the man to take out Johnson, had some sort of cold feet and decided not to go ahead with the assassination.

 He was nicknamed “The Veto President”

 With the Civil War over, the South were committed to a set of Reconstruction exercises.
 The radical Republicans in the country wanted harsher punitive measures imposed on the South.
 However, Johnson vehemently refused doing so.
 Johnson stuck to Lincoln’s directive for the Reconstruction era; he chose to implement less harsh Reconstruction programs in the South.

 As a result of the path he took, he constantly had to battle with Congress, which was by then dominated by radical Republicans.
 Johnson went ahead to veto virtually all the acts passed by Congress, including the Civil Rights Act of 1866.

 Owing to his frequent usage of presidential veto, he was nicknamed “The Veto President”.